Shopify/liquid/filters/remove.md

 title: remove
 ---

-Removes every occurrence of an argument from a string.
+Removes every occurrence of the specified substring from a string.

 ```liquid
 {% raw %}